Bryan Primus

 Enter passphrase (empty for no passphrase):

-Passhprase is optional, but i highly recommend entering one to protect the use of your private SSH key.
-We will be using ssh-agent later so that we don’t have to enter the passphrase every time we want to make a connection.
+Passphrase is optional, but I highly recommend entering one to protect the use of our private SSH key.
+We will be using ssh-agent later so that we don’t have to enter the passphrase every time we make a connection.

 # output